Distributed Multisensor ISAC: MS ISAC Access and Estimation

-This subsection deals with the estimation of target related parameters from observed \gls{isac} \gls{ofdm} frames.
-As described above, the 3D dynamic target state vector maybe estimated from a set of concurrent path parameters in delay and Doppler.
-This is not a restriction on the generality, as we can easily add beamforming and even directional estimation as will be discussed later.
-The aim here is to estimate the statistical delay Doppler distribution, which is also known as the 2D point spread function of linear time-variant systems.
-In Bello’s classical terminology~\cite{ref63} it is called \gls{scf}.
-This is the magnitude squared of the \gls{sf} $S(\tau,\alpha)$ that results from the inverse 2D Fourier transform of $H(f,t)$.
+This subsection deals with the estimation of target-related parameters from observed \gls{isac} \gls{ofdm} frames.
+As described above, the 3D dynamic target state vector may be estimated from a set of concurrent path parameters in delay and Doppler.
+This is not a restriction on the generality, as we can easily add beamforming and even directional estimation, as will be discussed later on.
+The aim here is to estimate the statistical delay-Doppler distribution, which is also known as the 2D point spread function of linear time-variant systems.
+In Bello’s classical terminology~\cite{ref63}, it is called \gls{scf}.
+This is the magnitude squared of the \gls{sf} $S(\tau,\alpha)$ that results from the inverse 2D Fourier transform of the time-variant transfer function $H(f,t)$.

 The performance of a range-Doppler radar is related to the \gls{af} $\chi$ of the transmit signal $x(t)$ as denoted by